patrick-kidger/equinox/docs/index.md

 grads = loss_fn(model, x, y)
 ```

-Finally, there's no magic behind the scenes.
+There's no magic behind the scenes.
 All `eqx.Module` does is register your class as a PyTree.
 From that point onwards, JAX already knows how to work with PyTrees.

 ## Next steps

 If this quick start has got you interested, then have a read of [All of Equinox](./all-of-equinox.md), which introduces you to basically everything in Equinox.
-(Doesn't take very long!
-Equinox is simple because everything is a PyTree.)

 ## Citation